 The diversity and demographic characteristics of intersex people are not widely understood.
 An independent 2015 survey of 272 people born with atypical sex characteristics has provided us with good statistical information for the first time.
-The survey was led by Dr Tiffany Jones of the University of New England, and it published in February 2016.
+The survey was led by Dr Tiffany Jones of the University of New England, and it was published in February 2016.
 It shows very diverse understandings of intersex bodies, sexes and genders.

 On other pages: